Men's studies: Masculinity

 Early men's studies scholars studied social construction of masculinity, which the Australian sociologist Raewyn Connell is best known for.

 Connell introduced the concept of hegemonic masculinity, describing it as a practice that legitimizes men's dominant position in society and justifies the subordination of the common male population and women, and other marginalized ways of being a man.
 Being pervasive across societies, it results in multiple masculinities, specifically a hierarchy of masculinities, in which some men do not experience the same privilege other men do, because of their other marginalized identities.
-The concept has attracted several criticisms (see Hegemonic masculinity), which led to Connell reformulating areas of hegemonic masculinity.
+The concept has attracted several criticisms (see Hegemonic masculinity), which led to Connell (and James Messerschmitt) reformulating areas of hegemonic masculinity.
 This newer version looks at the power and social dynamics found in the gender hierarchy, the geography of masculinity at local, regional, and global levels, social embodiment, and the dynamics of masculinity, including the complex interlayering of multiple masculinities.
 Connell emphasizes that masculinity is constantly evolving, meaning the curriculum and research of this field will always change.

 Michael Kimmel, an American sociologist and feminist specializing in gender studies, has written about manhood in America.
 According to Kimmel, masculinity began to be defined and reaffirmed around 19th century America.
 It involved proving one's masculine worth as well as providing for one's family, and thereby also affected the political arena, workplace, family, and society at large.
 Kimmel posits that the imbibing of masculinity happens to young boys at home, at school and when watching adults interact.
-Kimmel described the term 'toxic masculinity' as the male-enacted cultural norms that are harmful to men and society, because it encourages negative behaviors related to dominance, aggression and sexuality.
+Kimmel described the term 'toxic masculinity' as the male-enacted cultural norms that are harmful to men and society, because they encourage negative behaviors related to dominance, aggression and sexuality.

 Eric Anderson, an American sociologist and sexologist specializing in adolescent men's gender and sexualities, has researched and written about the relationship between hegemonic masculinity and homophobia.
 According to Anderson's empirical research, he found that decreasing homophobia can lead to more inclusive masculinity because hegemonic masculinity has limited men's behavior in fear of being perceived as gay.
 Kimmel describes this theory as "Inclusive Masculinity Theory".

 Cultural expectations

-The cultural expectations of boys and men to be tough, stoic, aggressive and unemotional are harmful to men's development because it does not let them experience the true range of human emotions, increased levels of anger and depression and can even result in a shortened life expectancy.
+It has been argued that the cultural expectations of boys and men to be tough, stoic, aggressive and unemotional are harmful to men's development because they reduce the range of human emotions being experienced, increase levels of anger and depression and can even result in a shortened life expectancy.